 Online Associate's Degree in Medical Billing and Coding

 Hospitals and other healthcare facilities require medical billers and coders to keep records of patients' diagnoses and treatments.
-Read further for information about an online associate's degree in medical billing and coding and what types of classes you could take.
+Read further for information about earning an online associate's degree in medical billing and coding and what types of classes you could take.
 Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

 You may be required to participate in set meetings or discussions conducted synchronously over the Web.
-This means that you log in at a specified time and participate in real time, with the entire class.
+This means that you log in at a specified time to participate in real time, with the entire class.
 Schools may even give you the option of participating in a hybrid program, in which you can complete some courses online and some on campus.

 How Do I Find a Program?